No more TDS Stress! Avoid Penalties

 Frequently Asked Questions

-Whether TDS under Section 194H is applicable to tickets issued by airlines to its travel agents at a concessional price?
+Whether TDS under Section 194H is applicable to tickets issued by airlines to travel agents at a concessional price?

-As per judgement in CIT v.
+As per the judgement in CIT v.
 Singapore Airlines Ltd., where the airlines issued tickets to their travel agents at a concessional price, it was held that the transaction between Airlines and travel agents was that of principal-to-principal, and the price difference was because of discount.
 Therefore, such a transaction would not fall within the ambit of section 194H.

 Whether Section 194H is applicable to trade incentives to dealers?